 MPCA's schedule for TMDL completions, as indicated on the 303(d) impaired waters list, reflects Minnesota's priority ranking of this TMDL.
-MPCA has aligned TMDL priorities with the watershed approach and Watershed Restoration and Protection Strategy (WRAPS) cycle.
+MPCA has aligned TMDL priorities with the watershed approach and WRAPS cycle.
 The schedule for TMDL completion corresponds to the WRAPS report completion on the 10-year cycle.
 Mainstem river TMDLs, which are not contained in major watersheds and thus not addressed in WRAPS, must also be completed.
 The MPCA developed a state plan, Minnesota's TMDL Priority Framework Report, to meet the needs of EPA's national measure (WQ-27) under EPA's Long-Term Vision for Assessment, Restoration and Protection under the CWA section 303(d) program.
-As part of these efforts, the MPCA identified water quality-impaired segments (including the CRW) that were to be addressed by TMDLs by 2022.
-The waters of the CRW addressed by this TMDL report was part of the MPCA prioritization plan to meet EPA's national measure.
+As part of these efforts, the MPCA identified water quality-impaired segments (including the RRW) that were to be addressed by TMDLs by 2022.
+The waters of the RRW addressed by this TMDL report were part of the MPCA prioritization plan to meet EPA's national measure.
 An updated TMDL Priority Framework Report is currently under development by MPCA.